-MANAGEMENT'S DISCUSSION AND ANALYSIS - UNAUDITED Year ended June 30, 2020
+MANAGEMENT'S DISCUSSION AND ANALYSIS - UNAUDITED Year ended June 30, 2021

-Operating Funds (General and Special Revenue Funds Combined) - Budgeting Highlights -Continued
+Operating Funds (General and Special Revenue Funds Combined) - Budgeting Highlights - Continued

-The District's financial strength is derived primarily from its strong local property values as over 76.7% of the District's operating revenues are generated through local property taxes.
+The District's financial strength is derived primarily from its strong local property values as over 83.0% of the District's operating revenues are generated through local property taxes.
 Under Missouri Statutes, property tax rates fluctuate with changes in assessed values preventing windfall revenue increases during periods of growing property values.
 This mechanism also protects taxing entities during periods of falling property values and has minimized the impacts of recent property value declines.
-The 2019-2020 property tax revenues for all funds increased by approximately \$16 million or 37.7% more than the 2018-2019 totals primarily from the successful passing of a tax levy in April of 2019 and a \$1.2 million increase in delinquent property taxes.
-The District revised the original current property tax revenues finished the year approximately \$3.7 million above the original budget and approximately \$1.8 million above the revised budget for all funds.
+The 2020-2021 property tax revenues for all funds decreased by approximately \$2.3 million or 4.0% from the 2019-2020 totals primarily because of the settlement of protested property tax cases in favor of the taxpayer by St. Louis County.
+The District revised the original current property tax budget after assessed valuation information was obtained from St. Louis County.
+Property tax revenues finished the year approximately \$1.3 million below the original budget and approximately \$0.5 million above the revised budget for all funds.

-For the year ended June 30, 2020, the General Fund budgetary basis actual expenditures were approximately \$2.2 million less than final budgeted amounts.
-COVID-19 caused expenditures to be less for student activities by approximately \$260 thousand, for food services by approximately \$320 thousand, for utilities by approximately \$253 thousand, for training and professional travel by approximately \$313 thousand and for supplies by approximately \$373 thousand.
+For the year ended June 30, 2021, the General Fund budgetary basis actual expenditures were approximately \$3.7 million less than final budgeted amounts.
+COVID-19 caused expenditures to be less for student activities by approximately \$634 thousand, for food services by approximately \$724 thousand, for summer fee-based programs by approximately \$486 thousand, for utilities by approximately \$239 thousand, for training and professional travel by approximately \$366 thousand, for purchased services by \$286 thousand and for supplies by approximately \$381 thousand.

-The Special Revenue Fund budgetary basis actual expenditures reflect an overall positive variance of approximately \$1.1 million from the final budget primarily in the function of Instruction.
+The Special Revenue Fund budgetary basis actual expenditures were approximately \$0.7 million less than the final budget primarily in the function of Instruction.
 Expenditures were lower than budget in salaries and benefits primarily due to COVID-19 reducing the amount of extra pay stipends for student activities, summer programs, and athletics as well as reducing the cost of substitute teacher expenditures.
-For the year ended June 30, 2020, the combined General and Special Revenue change in fund balances was approximately \$4.6 million greater than the 2019-2020 final budget.
+For the year ended June 30, 2021, the combined General and Special Revenue change in fund balances was approximately \$3.6 million greater than the 2020-2021 final budget.
 Missouri law prohibits a district from overspending the expenditure budget per fund.

-MANAGEMENT'S DISCUSSION AND ANALYSIS - UNAUDITED Year ended June 30, 2020
+MANAGEMENT'S DISCUSSION AND ANALYSIS - UNAUDITED Year ended June 30, 2021